theintern/intern/docs/ci.md

 ## Jenkins

-When integrating Intern with Jenkins, there are two primary ways in which the integration can be completed: either creating a new project that executes as a post-build action for your primary project using a shared workspace, or by creating a multi-step free-style software project that executes Intern after the first (existing) build step.
+When integrating Intern with Jenkins, there are two primary ways to proceed: either creating a new project that executes Intern as a post-build action for your primary project using a shared workspace, or by creating a multi-step free-style software project that executes Intern after the first (existing) build step.

 For projects that are already using Maven, a third option is to execute Intern using [exec-maven-plugin](http://mojo.codehaus.org/exec-maven-plugin/) from an existing `pom.xml`.